gbagan/gmark/README.md

 where the parameters are:
 - -c : the configuration file
 - -g : the output file for the graph instance
-- -w : the output file for the queries generated on this instance
+- -w : the output file for the query workload generated on this instance (in internal format)
-- -r : the output directory for the html reports and optionally
+- -r : the output directory for the html reports

+and optionally

 - -a : to use aliases for the predicates in the generated graph and queries
 - -n : to specify the number of nodes in the graph (it overrides the parameter from the config file)